 Choose whether to keep the dimension boxes visible (we recommend keeping this on if you want to draw with accuracy).

 This affects whether editing a Group will show its surroundings or not.
 You can easily change this setting using the shortcut (H).
 Toggling H while modeling in and out of Groups allows you to view Groups both in isolation and in context as needed.

 By default, FormIt will "preselect" objects when you hover over them.
 This is useful to ensure the object you want to select is the object you get, but can be distracting when presenting a design.
 Use this option or the shortcut to quickly toggle back and forth between showing and hiding preselection highlight as necessary.
 Note that this option needs to be enabled to use features like Smart Selection.

 If your computer has a touchscreen, use Touch Mode to easily navigate your model and create geometry.
 If you're using FormIt for iOS too, this will feel familiar.

-When Touch Mode is on, FormIt calibrates its navigation and modification tools to work with a touch interface, so using FormIt with a mouse/keyboard while Touch Mode is on is not recommended.
+When Touch Mode is on, FormIt's interaction becomes more like FormIt on iPad, calibrating navigation and modification tools to work with a touch interface.
+Because of this, using FormIt with a mouse and keyboard while Touch Mode is on is not recommended.